MicrosoftDocs/visualstudio-docs/docs/debugger/troubleshoot-data-breakpoint-errors.md

 - *"Class **X** has a custom debugger view that blocks using data breakpoints on data specific only to it."*

   - Data breakpoints are only supported on memory that is created by the target process (the application that is being debugged).
-The memory that the data breakpoint is being set on has been flagged as possibly being owned by an object created by a [DebuggerTypeProxy attribute](https://docs.microsoft.com/en-us/visualstudio/debugger/using-debuggertypeproxy-attribute) or something else that is not part of the target process.
+The memory that the data breakpoint is being set on has been flagged as possibly being owned by an object created by a [DebuggerTypeProxy attribute](using-debuggertypeproxy-attribute.md) or something else that isn't part of the target process.
   - **Workaround**: Expand the "Raw View" of the object(s) instead of expanding the DebuggerTypeProxy view of the object(s), and then set the data breakpoint.
-This will guarantee that the data breakpoint is not on memory owned by an object created by a DebuggerTypeProxy attribute.
+This will guarantee that the data breakpoint isn't on memory owned by an object created by a DebuggerTypeProxy attribute.

 ## Data breakpoint hardware limitations